 This week I received an email on my university account calling for “scholar activists…to be a catalyst for change and shape the public discourse beyond their discipline through debate and direct actions….”
 This was code for protest, including violent protest, which is justified in the struggle against people like Secretary of Education Betsy DeVos, who has advocated for school choice and parental control of their children’s education.
 I personally know some mothers in the Bronx who would love that kind of control.

 It would be redundant to claim that radicals go to extremes In their effort to fashion society in their own image, but that is exactly what is happening.
 Exempli gratia: state Attorney General Xavier Becerra’s ban on Californians traveling to states that have not passed progressive legislation; Evergreen State College’s “No White People” day (the police had to intervene); comedian Josie Long’s diatribe against “young white men”; the anthropologist who declared that Otto Warmbier “got exactly what he deserved” in North Korea, because he was spoiled; and the ongoing calls for Trump’s assassination, mainly from celebrities who are politically correct but grammatically incorrect.

 Even more disturbing than all of this, however, is that reason itself has been turned on its head and the values necessary for life in a democracy are being trashed.
 I’m talking about free speech.
 Apparently, it must not be allowed if it obstructs the struggle for an egalitarian society and the liberation of marginalized groups.
+This is pure Herbert Marcuse and repressive tolerance.
 Of course, some in the new egalitarian society will be more equal than others, but that’s the price one must pay.
 Besides, reason and free speech are forms of oppression, as is “truth.”

 Haven’t had enough?
 Go to Robert Brancatelli.
 Note to self: Rev. Martin Luther King, Jr.: “Nothing in all the world is more dangerous than sincere ignorance and conscientious stupidity.”